simonmnash/GodoLM/README.md

 ### Basic Setup

 1. Add a `LanguageModelConnection` node to your scene
-2. Configure a provider (e.g., OpenRouterProvider) with your API key.
+2. Configure a provider (e.g., MistralProvider) with your API key.
-4. Create requests - add context and a target resource type, and get a new resource back.
+4. Create requests - add context and a target resource type.
+5. Send the request and get a new resource back.

 ## Code Example